bg

 • What is a spot Ethereum ETF?

-A spot Ethereum ETF is a type of exchange-traded fund that allows investors to buy shares representing actual Ethereum.
-The fund holds ETH, and the share price tracks the real-time market value of the cryptocurrency, offering exposure without needing to directly buy or store it.
+A spot Ethereum ETF is an exchange-traded fund that allows investors to buy shares representing actual Ethereum.
+The fund holds ETH, and the share price tracks the real-time market value of the cryptocurrency, offering exposure without the need to directly buy or store it.

 • How is a spot Ether ETF different from a futures ETF?

-A spot Ether ETF is backed by actual Ethereum and its price is tied to the current market (spot) price of ETH.
-A futures Ether ETF, on the other hand, is based on contracts that speculate on what Ethereum's price will be at a specific date in the future.
+A spot Ether ETF is backed by actual Ethereum, and its price is tied to the current market (spot) price of ETH.
+A futures Ether ETF, in contrast, is based on contracts that speculate on what Ethereum's price will be at a specific date in the future.

 • When did spot Ethereum ETFs begin trading?